ivop/pokeysynth/README.md

 * MIDI CC7 Volume as factor, multiply by (CC7 value/127)
 * Note On Velocity, multiply by (velocity value/127)
 * If it's a filtered instrument and it's the detuned channel, apply Filter Detune Volume percentage

+All calculations are done with floating point math.
+Rounding to the nearest integer suitable for storing in a Pokey register is done as the final step.

 #### Frequency